 Into the Breach

 We see 2020 bringing an even steeper rise than 2019 did in the number of “breach of settlement” suits filed against defendants who’ve privately settled their litigation but haven’t done the proper work to meet their promises.
 One well-known plaintiffs’ firm has sent letters to all its previous defendants who’ve failed to abide by their agreements.
 The letter lists specific remedies (often a dozen or more) the plaintiff plans to seek in enforcing its settlement agreement.
 Too many website owners believe their obligations end once an agreement has been signed and a demand check has been cut.
 But that’s when the true work begins.
 As Jerry Seinfeld once told a car rental agent: “You know how to take the reservation, you just don’t know how to hold the reservation – and that’s really the most important part.”
 The same logic applies to the settlement agreement.
 You’ve signed it.
 Now make sure you do the work to honor it.

 So, what steps should you take in 2020?
 Our advice to businesses and governments remains:

-Three: invest in a dedicated accessibility partner to keep you ahead of risks before they materialize.
-We know the digital accessibility landscape will continue to change in 2020.
+- Three: invest in a dedicated accessibility partner to keep you ahead of risks before they materialize.
+We know the digital accessibility landscape will continue to change in 2020 and beyond.
 While your IT team and outside developers can play a supporting role, unless they’ve had years of training and experience in making websites compliant, you’ll need a qualified expert.